Committee's vaccine bill approval provokes backlash

 "This is probably the toughest bill I've had to speak on in terms of keeping my emotions under control," Heard said before voting against the bill.

 After the gavel hit, signaling another hurdle cleared for the controversial bill, people attending the hearing started to lash out.
 Some sat and cried, others shouted at committee members.
-One group circled Heard to tell them how appreciative they were while others taunted lawmakers as they walked out, singing "election year" and "lawsuit."
+One group circled Heard to tell him how appreciative they were while others taunted lawmakers as they walked out, singing "election year" and "lawsuit."

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.